toplr/customer_churn_prediction/README.md

 ## Project Overview

-This academic project leverages Python and Scikit-Learn to isolate highly correlative business variables and build predictive models for company customer churn.
+This project leverages Python and Scikit-Learn to isolate highly correlative business variables and build predictive models for company customer churn.

 ## Data Source